Reframing Chores as Ship Operations

 3. To be respectful and mindful of others, while not being swayed from my path by their expectations.

-• Our consumer relationships are personal and direct, authentic and genuine, with clear boundaries
+• My consumer relationships are personal and direct, authentic and genuine, with clear boundaries

-• We establish clear expectations to scaffold mutual respect in all transactions
+• I establish clear expectations to scaffold mutual respect in all transactions

-• We maintain creative autonomy over what goods are made
+• I maintain creative autonomy over what goods are made

-• We accept the realities of unexpected consumer response to what we make
+• I accept the realities of unexpected consumer response to what I make

-• We own and control our supply, fulfillment, and sales channels
+• I own and control supply, fulfillment, and sales channels

-• We scale production within the capabilities of our small team
+• I scale production within my capabilities and those of partnered collaborators

-• We seek economies of scale through collaboration with other small teams
+• I seek economies of scale through collaboration of like-minded people

 • Both makers and consumers are agents seeking mutual benefit with authenticity and transparency